 Joseph of Arimathea, a member of the Sanhedrin and secret follower of Jesus, who had not consented to his condemnation, goes to Pilate to request the body of Jesus (Luke 23:50-52).
 Another secret follower of Jesus and member of the Sanhedrin named Nicodemus brought about a hundred pound weight mixture of spices and helped wrap the body of Christ (John 19:39-40).
 Pilate asks confirmation from the centurion whether Jesus is dead (Mark 15:44).
-A soldier pierced the side of Jesus with a lance causing blood and water to flow out (John 19:34), and the centurion informs Pilate that Jesus is dead (Mark
+A soldier pierced the side of Jesus with a lance causing blood and water to flow out (John 19:34), and the centurion informs Pilate that Jesus is dead (Mark 15:45).

 Joseph of Arimathea took Jesus' body, wrapped it in a clean linen shroud, and placed it in his own new tomb that had been carved in the rock (Matthew 27:59-60) in a garden near the site of crucifixion.
 Nicodemus (John 3:1) also brought 75 pounds of myrrh and aloes, and placed them in the linen with the body, in keeping with Jewish burial customs (John 19:39-40).
 They rolled a large rock over the entrance of the tomb (Matthew 27:60).
 Then they returned home and rested, because Shabbat had begun at sunset (Luke 23:54-56).
 On the third day, Sunday, which is now known as Easter Sunday (or Pascha), Jesus rose from the dead.
-May God continue to Bless you All, Pastor Bruce

-Meeting: March 13 at 1:30 p.m.
+God Bless, Pastor Bruce

-Lunch: Fryin' Pan
+Meeting: Tuesday, March 13, 1:30 Lunch: Fryin' Pan